 Hawker Chan has opened a number of branches (including overseas outlets in Taipei and Bangkok), and this eatery at 78 Smith Street has also been awarded the Michelin Bib Gourmand Singapore 2017.

 It is learnt that Chef Chan has been training his wife and family members to take over the main running of the hawker stall.

-He will continue do the pre-cooking and preparations, and will be running in between the two locations – conveniently located few minutes away.
+He will supposedly continue do the pre-cooking and preparations, and will be running in between locations.

 Prices still remain very affordable, considering this is an air-conditioned eatery, with a Soya Sauce Chicken Rice priced at SGD$3.80 (USD$2.70).